← Back to Blog

 If you’re choosing your one primary ETF and you want something you can hold for 30 years through any market environment, VOO (or VTI) is the safer choice.
 It’s given you the market return through every type of economic cycle — tech booms, financial crises, energy spikes, pandemic recoveries.

-If you want to enhance your portfolio with a growth tilt, add QQQ (or QQQM) as a satellite position at 10-25% of your portfolio.
-You get the upside of tech growth while your VOO core provides the stability and diversification that gets you through the inevitable rough patches.
+If you want to enhance your portfolio with a growth tilt, and you have a 20+ year time horizon with high risk tolerance, add QQQ (or QQQM) as a satellite position at 10-20% of your portfolio — after you’ve built a VOO or VTI core first.
+You get some upside from tech growth while your broad-market core provides the stability and diversification that gets you through the inevitable rough patches.

 Going 100% QQQ requires genuine conviction that the Nasdaq-100 will continue outperforming for decades — and the emotional fortitude to watch 30-40% of your wealth evaporate during tech corrections without selling.
 Based on the past 25 years, that’s an experience you will have at some point.